Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 the sandstone-pillar landscape of northwest Hunan

 Zhangjiajie is northwest Hunan's mountain corner.
-The UNESCO Wulingyuan area holds three thousand sandstone pillars, many over two hundred metres tall.
+Wulingyuan holds 3,000 sandstone pillars, many over 200 metres tall.
 Tianmen Mountain stands south of the city, with a cable car and a natural arch.

 Signature moments